Do you know the ABCÂ of Gen Z?

-Published 9 December 2021 in Brain circuits • 2 min read
+Published December 9, 2021 in Brain Circuits • 2 min read

 The success of leaders is contingent on the quality of their decision-making.
 To make the best decisions, it is first necessary to ask the right questions.
 As this depends highly on the situation, we have rounded up questions for specific situations that leaders encounter on a regular basis.